Computing torsion for plane quartics without using height bounds: Preliminaries

-The Newton-Raphson can also be used for multivariate functions $\C^n \to \C^n$.
-One has to replace $f'(x_n)$ by the Jacobian matrix $J$ of the function evaluated at $x_n$.
-Here, problems arise when $J(r)$ has an eigenvalue of zero, then the computation of the inverse $J(x_n)^{-1}$ might become numerically unstable.
+The Newton-Raphson can also be used for multivariate functions~$\C^n \to \C^n$.
+One has to replace~$f'(x_n)$ by the Jacobian matrix~$J$ of the function evaluated at~$x_n$.
+Here, problems arise when~$J(r)$ has an eigenvalue of zero, in which case the inverse~$J(x_n)^{-1}$ either does not exist, if $J(x_n)$ also has zero as an eigenvalue, or the computation of this inverse becomes numerically unstable as there is an eigenvalue very close to zero.